-Eye Movement Desensitisation Reprocessing (EMDR) is a therapy that is used to help clients that are suffering due to past traumas such as accidents, abuse or a similarly unpleasant and shocking experience.
-No matter how much time has passed since the trauma took place, it may still come hurtling back, forcing its way into your conscious mind and making you feel as if it is happening all over again.
-Whether you suffer the experience in the form of a nightmare or a waking event, your mind may still be overwhelmed with even physical symptoms resulting.
+Eye Movement Desensitisation Reprocessing (EMDR) is a therapy developed by Dr Francine Shapiro in 1989.
+EMDR therapy is used to help people that are suffering due to past traumatic experiences.
+No matter how much time has passed since the trauma took place, it may still come hurtling back, forcing its way into your conscious mind, making you feel as if it is happening all over again.
+Whether you suffer the experience in the form of a nightmare or a waking event, your mind may still be overwhelmed.
+Physical symptoms may also occur.

 These dormant memories are stored within the brain and are accessed each and every time something occurs to trigger your recollection of the actual event.
 Whilst Eye Movement Desensitisation Reprocessing (EMDR) counsellors cannot remove the distressing memory, they can alter the way that it is stored within the brain.
 This way, you will not suffer so much when the memory surfaces.
-The way the body works is that when upsetting events occur, your body’s inbuilt cognitive and neurological mechanisms that help you to cope are overwhelmed and so deal with the memory in isolation.
+When upsetting events occur, your body’s inbuilt cognitive and neurological mechanisms that help you to cope are overwhelmed and so deal with the memory in isolation.

 Eye Movement Desensitization Reprocessing or EMDR is a type of therapy which can help resolve the symptoms of trauma and other past disturbing experiences.
 It was first discovered by American Psychologist and Educator, Dr. Francine Shapiro.

 The discovery was in fact a chance observation for Shapiro, when taking a walk in the park in 1987.

 “I noticed that disturbing thoughts I had been having had disappeared and when I brought them back, they didn’t have the same “charge”.
 I was puzzled since I hadn’t done anything deliberately to deal with them.”
 Explained Shapiro in an interview with Margarita Tartakovsky for PsychCentral.